FreeOurKnowledge/website/ROADMAP.md

 ### What do we need to do?
 #### Milestone: Develop, review, and post new series of campaigns to website
-- [ ] Develop Github Issue template for users to propose campaigns
+- [x] Develop Github Issue template for users to propose campaigns
 - Advertise campaign-creation process to open science ambassadors/networks
    - [x] Centre for Open Science ambassadors
    - (copy in relevant channels from marketing/Communication_Strategy.md)
-- [ ] Develop metrics for reviewing campaign proposals
+- [ ] Develop protocol for peer-reviewing campaign proposals
 - [ ] Coordinate peer-review
 - [ ] Post highest-rated campaign to website
 - [ ] Post next-highest-rated campaigns, consecutively